strangerstudios/pmpro-vat-tax/readme.txt

 Please visit our premium support site at http://www.paidmembershipspro.com for more documentation and our support forums.

 == Changelog ==
+= .3 =
+* BUG: Change UK to GB in the country list.
+* ENHANCEMENT: Added Croatia (HR) to the country list.
+* ENHANCEMENT: Ordered the country list by the country name.
 = .2 =
 * BUG: Fixed bug where VAT was not applied if only a country of residence was chosen vs having the billing country set.
 * ENHANCEMENT: Now setting the country of residence to the billing address if the country of residence is blank when the billing address is changed.